philschmid/code-sandbox-mcp/README.md

 # Code Sandbox MCP Server

-The Code Sandbox MCP Server is a secure, STDIO-based Model Context Protocol (MCP) Server, allowing AI assistants and LLM applications to safely execute code snippets using containerized environments.
+The Code Sandbox MCP Server is a lightweight, STDIO-based Model Context Protocol (MCP) Server, allowing AI assistants and LLM applications to safely execute code snippets using containerized environments.
 It is uses the [llm-sandbox](https://github.com/vndee/llm-sandbox) package to execute the code snippets.

 **How It Works:**
 1. Starts a container session (podman, docker, etc.) and ensures the session is open.